oldfatcrab/PSYCH101/README.md

 ### <a name="6c1"></a>How much do we retain?

 ![retainshortterm](imgs/6c1_retainshortterm.jpg)
 - How long do you retain information in short-term memory?
     - remember these three letters but while you are doing that, count backwards from 100
     - short-term memory is limited not only in terms of the length, but also in how much we can hold there
     - the basic rule is the short term memory can only hold seven plus or minus two objects
     - this rule was discovered by Bell labs, the telephone company

 ![retainlongterm](imgs/6c1_retainlongterm.jpg)
 - How long do you retain information in long-term memory?
     - we forget much of what we learn
         - note that this is recall, not recognition

 ![relearn](imgs/6c1_relearn.jpg)
-- We can relearn information fairly quickly from Ebbinghaus' Retentinon Curve above (or called Relearning Curve)
+- We can relearn information fairly quickly from Ebbinghaus' Retention Curve above (or called Relearning Curve)
     - as rehearsal increases, relearning time decreases
     - suggests that the information is being retained somewhere, and should be available for later use
     - repetition does seem to aid memory